 The separation and divorce processes are incredibly stressful.
 An experienced divorce attorney will make sure you know what to expect at every step of the way.
-He or she will provide you with valuable advice for how to navigate each decision and how best to structure your agreement to protect you going forward.
+He or she will provide you with valuable advice on how to navigate each decision and how best to structure your agreement to protect yourself going forward.

 For example, did you know that if you did not have your own credit card before you shared one with your spouse, you should always apply for one before the shared card account is closed?

 An experienced divorce attorney will give you this type of practical guidance, so you can act in your own best interest.

 2. An Experienced Divorce Attorney Will Know What Needs to Be Negotiated.

 If you and your spouse decide to hammer-out a separation agreement without an experienced attorney, you could probably cover all of the surface-level issues that first come to mind when you think about dividing up your lives: Who gets the house?
 Who will get the kids on what weekends?
 How will we divide financial accounts?

 - Who will claim exemptions for the kids on their taxes?

 - What about extra-curricular activity costs for your children?